ryan-a-baker/tanzu-build-service-cicd-examples/azure-devops-harbor/readme.md

 2. Copy the "azure-pipelines-cd-1.yml" and "azure-pipelines-cd-2.yml" in to the fork
 3. Use [this](https://ryanbaker.io/2021-07-26-svc-acct-kubectl/) guide to create a service account on your k8s cluster hosting TBS and save the Token, Certificate Authority Certificate, and K8S API Endpoint for the next step.
 4. Create a new Azure DevOps pipeline using "azure-pipelines-cd-1.yml" as your template.
 5. Create the following [variables](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#secret-variables) on azure pipelines and assign the values.
-This will be used to download kppack and provide a kubeconfig file for it
+This will be used to download kpack and provide a kubeconfig file for it.

 | Variable | Secret | Value |
 | -------- | ------ | ----- |
 | api-token | Yes | A Pivnet access token to download kpack |
 | k8s-api-server | No | The https endpoint for the K8S API hosting TBS |
 | k8s-token | Yes | The token for your service account |
 | k8s-cacrt-b64 | Yes | The base64 encrypted certificate authority certificate |

 6. Create a new Azure DevOps pipeline using "azure-pipelines-cd-2.yml" as your template.
 7. Create a new ["Incoming Webhook"  Service Connection](https://docs.microsoft.com/en-us/azure/devops/release-notes/2020/pipelines/sprint-172-update#generic-webhook-based-triggers-for-yaml-pipelines) in your Azure DevOps project